 What Is Whey Protein?

 Whey protein is one of the two types of protein in dairy milk, with the other being casein protein.
 Fresh milk protein content breaks down into about 20 percent whey protein and 80 percent casein.
 Both types of protein are made into protein powders, and though they are both popular with athletes and bodybuilders, whey protein is more commonly consumed.
 That’s because while casein is a slow digesting protein, whey digests quickly, making it a more efficient source of quick fuel for exercise.
-Both whey and casein are rich in branched chain amino acids (BCAAs) that aid muscle growth, making them the main sources of many workout-focused protein blends.
+Both whey and casein are rich in branched chain amino acids (BCAAs), which are perceived to aid muscle growth, making them the main sources of many workout-focused protein blends.

 Does Whey Protein Cause Breakouts?

 However efficient whey protein may be for building muscle, you may or may not want to balance those benefits against an increased chance for breakouts.
 When asked whether whey protein causes breakouts, Dr. Lancer told me that “yes, whey protein can cause breakouts.”
 Why is that?
 He says it’s because whey protein “influences testosterone spike production, and testosterone can cause blemishes.”

 What does “testosterone spike production” mean?
 Simply put, whey protein may make your body increase the amount of testosterone—one of the hormones produced by our endocrine systems—that your body makes.
 Testosterone has some great functions, such as keeping our bones strong, but too much of it will increase sebum production.
 (Sebum is the waxy oil produced by our sebaceous glands, and too much of it tends to lead to clogged pores and acne.)

 Who Is Susceptible to Breakouts From Whey Protein?